Aldi ‘copycat’ kefir is actually a Biotiful collaborative effort

 The range, which has launched under the brand Beautiful Everyday, bears a striking resemblance to market leader Biotiful Gut Health’s logo and packaging, and is available in two variants: Natural and Mixed Berries.

-Despite working together on it, neither Aldi nor the brand would comment when asked if it was a collaboration, with confirmation coming instead from on-pack labelling listing Biotiful as the manufacturer.
+Despite working together on it, neither Aldi nor the brand would comment when asked if the new drink was a collaboration, with confirmation coming instead from on-pack labelling listing Biotiful as the manufacturer.

 Their reticence left people guessing over whether Aldi was up to its usual brand-mimicking tricks, but also some confusion over how the discounter could possibly dare make such a close copy on this occasion.